Jackie Robinson of Advertising

 Before he left Madison Avenue to return to music, his first love, Eaton was probably closer to 300%.

-Both ad campaigns were created by Eaton during his time with Young & Rubicam.
+Eaton created both campaigns during his time with Young & Rubicam.

 The top level ad agency overcame some initial hesitation and embraced an African-American man with great talent.
 Excellence pushed aside the overt racism in 1950s America.